Awangardajazz/EyetrackingHeadset-Pupil3D-expanded/README.md

 ## License

-This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.
+All models and code created by the authore is open for use in compliance with the [GNU Lesser General Public License (LGPL v3.0)](http://www.gnu.org/licenses/lgpl-3.0.en.html).
+The very purpose of this project is to make the eyetracking technology more accessible.
+Make sure you share your work with the community!

 ## Acknowledgements